-The following merit awards pool shall be allocated to compensate outstanding faculty performance.
+The following merit awards pool shall be allocated to recognize outstanding tenure-track faculty performance.
 Merit pay shall be in addition to other salary increments provided in this contract.
 No faculty member may earn a merit in the same year that a promotion is granted.
 The awarding of merit pay shall be consistent with the unit standards of the faculty evaluation procedures in this contract.